Guihulngan, Philippines: What to pack, what to wear, and when to go [2023]

 • Luggage scale to avoid fees

-A plug adapter that supports outlet types A, B and C. Ensure that you find the correct kind.
-Many adapters currently available are just plug changers and expect your devices to adjust the voltage themselves.
-If your devices can't do that they could get fried.
-This one is sufficent for most countries.
+A plug adapter that supports outlet types A, B and C. Check that you choose the right kind.
+Most adapters for sale now are simply plug changers and require your devices to adjust the voltage themselves.
+If your electronics can't do that they could get fried.
+This one is sufficent for most places.

 • Power bank for devices